UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/UKLLC_generated/Datasets/LPS_derived/LPS_derived.md

 </details>

 ## Harmonisation methodology
-Detailed information on how UK LLC generated the harmonised demographic dataset is available via the links below.
+Detailed information on how UK LLC generated the harmonised datasets is available via the links below.
 These include downloadable files which show the mapping of LPS data to UK LLC's harmonised variables.
 | Detailed information on: |
 |:---:|
 |[Sex](../../README/sex_info.md)|